How Efficient Are You?

 Sample line item write downs were as follows:

-Takeaways here: electronic invoice review makes analysis of a specific activity and / or a specific timekeeper over multiple invoices and multiple claims much easier.
+Takeaways here: electronic invoice review makes the analysis of a specific activity and/or a specific timekeeper over multiple invoices and multiple claims much easier.
 As a lawyer or legal assistant, you should note that lobbing billing entries of 0.2 hours across all your files at the end of the month may raise some eyebrows.

-And as mentioned in my previous blog, proactive/ preventive measures that can reduce such write downs should include a review of draft bills “with client eyes” before the invoices are submitted to the client.
+And as mentioned in my previous blog, proactive/ preventive measures that can reduce such write-downs should include a review of draft bills “with client’s eyes” before the invoices are submitted to the client.

 Request your demo to see everything our product has to help you!